 ED POL 375Cultural Foundations of Education3

-ED POL 506Research Techniques for Community Organizers and Community Educators3
+ED POL 506Research Techniques for Community Engagement and Education3

 ED POL 534Students Placed At Risk: Deconstructing Risk, Defining Promise3